 This study was approved by the Institutional Review Boards at the World Health Organization, Switzerland (STAR CRT, South Africa), London School of Hygiene and Tropical Medicine, UK (5990–1), University of KwaZulu-Natal (BFC311/18) and the KwaZulu-Natal Department of Health (KZ_201901_012), South Africa.
 The data were collected with written or witnessed informed consent of participants prior to being included in the study.

-Both HIVST and PrEP for high risk individuals were already international and national policy within South Africa at the time of the trial.
+Provision of both HIVST and PrEP for high risk individuals were already international and national policy within South Africa at the time of the trial.
 The independent scientific Technical Advisory Group (TAG) of the HIV Self-Testing Africa initiative reviewed safety data and oversaw the trial using data reported according to a previously described adverse event (AE) reporting system for HIVST that included direct and indirect social harms from HIVST graded by severity40.
 AEs were captured through process evaluation, community engagement units, and reporting via a free hotline number provided on referral slips.
 Peer-navigators and clinic staff logged AEs using an incident reporting form.
 Severe Adverse Events (SAE) were logged with the Principal Investigator for review and likely relationship to HIVST and reported to the STAR TAG and Ethics Review Boards.

 Patient public engagement